 If you are intent on becoming a winning poker player it is important to remember at all times not to allow your ego to get in the way of your decisions.
 There will always be an opponent trying to take advantage of the situation such as stealing the blinds; you cannot take these situations personally.
 As you are, so are other people trying to make money in a cash game or tournament and this is just one of those methods in which they tried to do so.
 You are not a target, you just happen to be the person who posted the blinds this round.
 Keep a level head and approach this decision as you would with any other by trying to analyze the play.

-Next is important to recognize that not every raise is an attempt at stealing the blinds.
+Next it is important to recognize that not every raise is an attempt at stealing the blinds.
 You need to analyze the different players and understand who is likely to post a raise without having cards to back up the play.
 You will usually find the players looking to steal blinds in mid-to late position.
 In addition, you must also consider the blinds to be large enough to make it worthwhile for a raise in the attempt to steal them.
 This process is most common in tournament play.
 As the blinds increase in the later rounds, it can be very lucrative to put in a raise in late position when everyone else at the table has checked in front of you.
 But once again, keep in mind that not every raise is an attempt to steal.

 To reiterate this winning strategy when trying to defend your blinds it is important primarily to remember to check your ego at the door.
 You are never going to win hands or tournaments if you are just trying to show others you are not going to be pushed around.
 When trying to show others you have the nuts to play, it is always best to have the nuts in your hand.
-Playing the cards the way they should be played will always prove to be successful.